 LUXEMBOURG (CN) – The European Union’s highest court wrapped up two days of hearings Tuesday on controversial changes to Romania’s justice system that some say undermine the rule of law.

 Six separate cases, all sent by various Romanian courts to the European Court of Justice, were joined together for a marathon of hearings on Monday and Tuesday.
-They each involve changes to judicial law in the former Soviet Union state that critics say allow the Romanian government to punish judges and prosecutors.
+They each involve changes to judicial law in the onetime Ottoman Empire territory state that critics say allow the Romanian government to punish judges and prosecutors.

 The numerous legal questions involved resulted in an “extremely protracted discussion,” Court of Justice President Koen Lenaerts said as he pushed the nine parties participating to wrap up their statements on Tuesday afternoon.